jgibbon/tingbot-node/README.md

 	}
 });
 ```
-Or just exit the process when pressing both inner buttons for a while:
+Or just exit the application when pressing both inner buttons for a while, a bit like on tingbot-os:

 ```javascript